 Urbanization in Turkey is leading to a high demand for new buildings.
 Because buildings have a long service life and energy efficiency upgrades after the fact are costly, it is important to build energy-efficient buildings today, so as not to block opportunities for energy and cost savings in the coming decades.
 In order to fully exploit this potential, a supportive legal, technical and administrative framework as well as expert knowledge for the energy-efficient planning and operation of buildings is required.

-Within the framework of this project, the Middle East Technical University (METU) in Ankara, the Beuth University of Applied Sciences in Berlin and adelphi are jointly developing a certificate course on energy-efficient buildings.
-The goal is to sensitise architects, civil engineers and urban planners to the topic in a holistic way.
-The course aims to enable them to better consider energy efficiency in the planning, implementation and operation of buildings.
+Within the framework of this project, the Middle East Technical University (METU) in Ankara, the Beuth University of Applied Sciences in Berlin and adelphi jointly developed a certificate course on energy-efficient buildings.
+The goal was to sensitise architects, civil engineers and urban planners to the topic in a holistic way.
+The course aimed to enable them to better consider energy efficiency in the planning, implementation and operation of buildings.

-adelphi provides a pool of experts for the development of teaching materials, contributes experience from the international context and administers the project.
+adelphi provided a pool of experts for the development of teaching materials, contributed experience from the international context and administered the project.